Boavizta/boaviztapi/docs/docs/Explanations/auto_complete.md

 Depending on the type of calculation and component, device or cloud instance, the API will **either infer or use default values** for those missing attributes.
 The documentation about how attributes are auto-completed is given on each component, device or cloud instance documentation page.

-All attributes that are auto-completed by the API can be found the [verbose](verbose.md) information.
+All attributes that are auto-completed by the API can be found in the [verbose](verbose.md) information.
 Attributes with a `status` of `DEFAULT` or `COMPLETED` is respectively using a default value or using an inferred value given user inputs.

 ## Example on a CPU